sirisian/ecmascript-types/examples/typechallenges.md

 appendArgument(uint32, boolean);   // TypeError: appendArgument: uint32 is not a function type
 ```

 Read the first assertion again: the builder names its new parameter `appended`, the expected type names it `x`, and they are equal.
 That is only true if parameter names are not part of a function type's identity, which the note below takes up.
-Note also that the builder appends to *every* overload, which the `infer R` form cannot express at all: on an overloaded function it silently picks the last signature and discards the rest.
+Note also that the builder appends to *every* overload, which the `Parameters`/`ReturnType` form cannot express at all: on an overloaded function those utilities silently pick the last signature and discard the rest.

 ## 296 · Permutation